 Note: Figure excludes legacy EVSE ports that are not classified by charging level and are no longer manufactured.
-As of Q2, there were 27 public legacy EVSE ports in the Station Locator.
-Additionally, the percentages in this figure indicate the percent growth between each quarter.
+As of Q3, there were 26 public legacy EVSE ports in the Station Locator.
+Additionally, the percentages in this figure indicate the percent growth between each guarter.

-DC fast EVSE ports have the highest power output and therefore provide the most charge in the least amount of time.
-One of the conclusions drawn from NREL's report The 2030 National Charging Network: Estimating U.S. Light-Duty Demand for Electric Vehicle Charging Infrastructure is that building out a network of reliable public DC fast chargers is a key component to building consumer confidence in EV ownership and supporting EV adoption in the United States (Wood et al. 2023).
-It is therefore important to highlight trends in the growth of DC fast EVSE ports in the Station Locator.
-The power output of DC fast EVSE ports ranges from 24 kW to 350 kW.
-DC fast EVSE ports with power outputs of 50 kW and 150 kW are common, though the number of DC fast EVSE ports at higher power levels is steadily increasing (Figure ES-3).
+DC fast EVSE ports have the highest power output among the charging levels, allowing them to charge EVs in the least amount of time.
+One of the conclusions drawn from NREL's report is that deploying a dependable network of public DC fast chargers is essential for fostering consumer acceptance of EVs in the United States (Wood et al. 2023).
+As such, it is important to highlight trends in the growth of DC fast EVSE ports in the Station Locator.
+The power output of DC fast EVSE ports ranges from 24 to 350 kW.
+While DC fast EVSE ports with power outputs of 50 kW and 150 kW are the most common, the number of DC fast EVSE ports at higher power levels is steadily increasing (Figure ES-3).